idkhidden/idashare/README.md

 # idashare

-idashare is an IDA Pro plugin that allows you to quickly share the currently loaded binary over a local HTTP server with a single click.
+idashare is an IDA Pro plugin that allows you to quickly share the currently loaded binary and IDA database over a local HTTP server with a single click.

+## Features
+- Share currently loaded binary.
+- Share currently loaded IDA database.
 ## Requirements

 - IDA Pro 7.0 or higher.
 - Python 3.6 or higher.

-## TODO
-- Add support for `.idb` and `.i64`

 ## Showcase